Seed Library

 Seed Catalog Home: A Wright Library Card Catalog

 The Remington Rand card catalog that holds the Seed Library was used by patrons and librarians in the library’s early years.
-It was sold around 1991 during a library renovation to Jay Yakura, son of longtime Wright Library Director Thelma Yakura.
-In 2025, the Yakura family generously donated it back to Wright Library.
-A new base for the catalog was built by 15-year-old Oakwood resident Avery Enseliet.
-Avery crafted the base using wood from an oak tree that had to be removed from her backyard.
-We are grateful to the Yakura family for their care for this piece and are pleased to be its stewards again.
+It was sold around 1991 to the Yakura family, who generously donated it back to Wright Library in 2025.
+A new base for the catalog was built by an Oakwood teen who crafted it using wood from a felled oak tree from her backyard.
+We are grateful to the Yakura family for their care of this piece and are pleased to again be its steward.